While Disney inspires some pretty cute name options for girls, I must say that the Disney boy names? They have my heart.

 Apparently all of the Disney antagonists have the coolest names!
-This name comes from Jasper Badun – one of Cruella De Vil’s goofy henchmen in “101 Dalmations.”
+This name comes from Jasper Badun – one of Cruella De Vil’s goofy henchmen in “101 Dalmatians.”

 I read a book once with a character named Lafayette and have loved it ever since.
 It also happens to be the name of one of the basset hounds in “The Aristocats.”

-Prince Naveen’s royal valet in “The Princess and the Frog,” I think this name has the perfect blend of regal-ness, but still maintains a down-to-earth feel.
+As Prince Naveen’s royal valet in “The Princess and the Frog,” I think this name has the perfect blend of regalness, but still maintains a down-to-earth feel.

-Lewis is a great classic, but unique name.
+Lewis is a great classic, yet unique name.
 It is also a name shared with Lewis Robinson from the movie “Meet the Robinsons.”

 Maximus is the name of Flynn Rider’s horse in “Tangled” and makes a great name on its own as well as having the option of using the nickname Max.
 A great name to grow into.